MicrosoftDocs/dynamics-365-unified-operations-public/articles/dev-itpro/deployment/apply-updates-on-premises.md

 To apply updates to an on-premises environment after it has been deployed, in LCS, on the **Environment details** page for the environment, under **Maintain**, select **Apply updates**.

 > [!NOTE]
-> You can apply updates after deployment only on environments that have Platform update 12 or later.
+> You can apply updates after deployment only on environments that have Platform update 12 for Finance and Operations or later.
 The environment must also have the latest version of the local agent available in LCS.
 For more information, see [Update the local agent](../lifecycle-services/update-local-agent.md).
-> If you're on a platform version that is older than Platform update 12 for Finance and Operations, you can reconfigure an environment that is already deployed to update the customizations or update to the latest platform release.
+> If you're on a platform version that is older than Platform update 12, you can reconfigure an environment that is already deployed to update the customizations or update to the latest platform release.
 For more information about how to redeploy an environment, see [Redeploy an on-premises environment](redeploy-on-prem.md).

 ## Apply application or binary updates through LCS
 The following steps can be used to apply X++, All Binary, or Platform bianry updates.